notedit/sji-android-screen-capture/README.md

 <pre><code>node stream.js --help
 </code></pre>

-4.<b>Show video/image of android from PC by browsing http://localhost:3000/</b>
+4.<b>Show video/image of android from PC by browsing <a href="http://localhost:3000/">http://localhost:3000/</a></b>
-For video, currently only support web video, so recommend Google Chrome Browser.
+For video, currently only support web video, so recommend <a href="http://www.google.com/chrome">Google Chrome Browser</a>.
 For image, currently support animated PNG by multi-part http response.
 Most browser are supported.

 To embed webm video into your html page: